 This high-stakes documentary comes from Peabody and Emmy Award-winning journalist Mike Boettcher.
 The documentary follows Mike and his son Carlos as they accompany a small battalion of U.S. troops on a mission in Afghanistan.
 What was supposed to be three days of filming ends up becoming a nine-day battle for their lives when the group is cornered by enemy forces.
 Caught in the middle of crossfire, the father-and-son duo are forced to wait out the fighting, all while filming every moment of their harrowing experience.

-Featured still from 'Dunkirk' via Warner Bros.
-Pictures
+Featured still from 'Flags of Our Fathers' via Warner Bros.